The classical-quantum limit: Introduction

 The classical limit allows one to replace a quantum system with an entirely classical description.
 However, many systems of interest operate in a regime where both classical and quantum features are important, and this leads to the following question:

-\begin{myquote}{} Can you take a limit of a quantum system such that one subsystem behaves classically, while the rest remains quantum? \end{myquote}
+\begin{myquote}{} Can we take a limit of a quantum system such that one subsystem behaves classically, while the rest remains quantum? \end{myquote}

-A limit of this kind would have a wide variety of applications, from providing first principle derivations of quantum control and measurement set-ups, to formalising approaches in quantum chemistry, where the nuclear degrees of freedom are treated as classical, and the electronic degrees of freedom are treated quantum mechanically \cite{tully1990molecular,tully1998mixed,kapral1999mixed}.
-Beyond this, it would be interesting if recently proposed models of classical-quantum theories of gravity \cite{oppenheim_post-quantum_2018,covariantPI,oppenheim2022gravitationally,layton2023weak} could arise as effective descriptions of quantum gravity.
+A limit of this kind would have a wide variety of applications: from providing first principle derivations of quantum control and measurement set-ups \cite{ezawa1993quantum,lloyd2000coherent,wiseman_milburn_2009}; to describing systems at the classical-quantum boundary \cite{bertet2001complementarity,PhysRevLett.89.018301,PhysRevLett.130.193603}; formalising approaches in quantum chemistry where the nuclear degrees of freedom are treated as classical and the electronic degrees of freedom are treated quantum mechanically \cite{tully1990molecular,tully1998mixed,kapral1999mixed}; and more generally providing a framework to simplify complex many-body quantum dynamics while retaining essential quantum features.
+Beyond these more practical applications, it would be interesting if recently proposed models of classical-quantum theories of gravity \cite{oppenheim2023postquantum,oppenheim2023gravitationally,layton2023weak,Galley2023anyconsistent,oppenheim2023covariant,oppenheim2024diffeomorphism,weller2024quantum} could arise as effective descriptions of quantum gravity.

 In this work, we tackle the problem of taking such a classical limit.
 Since this involves mapping two quantum subsystems to a quantum subsystem and an effective classical subsystem, we call this a ``quantum-quantum to classical-quantum" limit, or classical-quantum limit for short.
-Such a limit could also be referred to as a {\it semi-classical limit}, since the resulting effective theory contains both classical and quantum degrees of freedom, or a classical limit for subsystems.
+Such a limit could also be referred to as a semi-classical limit, since the resulting effective theory contains both classical and quantum degrees of freedom, or as a classical limit for subsystems.
+We use this terminology in a more general sense than earlier work – this limit is taken to be able to include the effects of \textit{back-reaction} on the effective classical system, and therefore should not be conflated with special cases in which the effective classical system is unaffected by the quantum one \cite{oliynyk2016classical,irish2022defining}.